 A second major problem associated with risk tolerance is inappropriate application of it.
 Your willingness to take risk is only part of the equation.
 Your objectives for taking risk are just as important as your stomach for it.
 The key is finding the right combination of need, desire, and ability to take risk.

 Risk Tolerance Impacts Spending in Retirement

 By the time most people reach retirement, they tend to be somewhat stuck in their ways regarding spending.
 Most retirees have a set level of spending that is very important to them to be able to maintain, but relatively few have a strong desire to significantly increase it.
-This isn’t always true, and there is absolutely nothing wrong with wanting to spend more money, but it simply isn’t a high priority for most people.
-This is usually not the case for younger people with rising incomes.

 How much you want to spend has significant implications for using risk tolerance correctly.
 Specifically, risk tolerance must encompass a combination of both tolerance and objectives.